ismailah28/startng-tasks/README.md

 # Individual Task

-Third Task in StartNG Internship program
+## Task 3

-Formatting CV created in HTML with CSS3
+Formatted CV with contact form and validation